acdick/understanding_genetic_algorithms/README.md

 </p>

 - [x] **Random Board Generator for Battleship Game**<br>
-Binary representation of Battleship board with 5 ships occupying 17 squares
+Graphical and binary representation of Battleship board with 5 ships occupying 17 squares
 - [x] **Implementation of Genetic Algorithm**<br>
-Iterative solver that converges to the genetic solution of a random Battleship board
+Iterative solver that generates candidate solutions of an entire board  of a random Battleship game and converges to the genetic solution
 - [x] **Genetic Selector: Elitism**<br>
 The fittest chromosomes from the former generation that are selected to be parents of all of the chromosomes in a new generation.
 - [x] **Genetic Operator: Crossover**<br>